bcgov/wps/docs/ADDING_NEW_FUEL_RASTER.md

 Commit this change with the PR.
 Git history is the record of what raster the seasonal install job was configured to install.

-## 3. Deploy the Suspended Job
+## 3. Deploy the Job

 The deployment workflow provisions the fuel grid install job.
-The job is created suspended, so it does not consume CPU or memory until it is unsuspended.
+Dev deployments create the job unsuspended so new PR databases are populated automatically.
+Production creates the job suspended so the install can be started manually after the staged raster, image tag, database target, and object-store target are confirmed.

 For a PR/dev deployment, the job name looks like: